marukoRoburesu/rAutomate/README.md

 - GPU acceleration: Intel and Nvidia GPU support (if enabled) for the Plex container
   - You must install the drivers for your GPU yourself, it is not included in this playbook, but it will verify GPU acceleration is available
-- Automated Docker installation
+- Automated Docker install with roles added to current user
-- Automatic container updates
+- Utilize Wwatchtower for automatic container update handling
-- Dynamic DNS updates
+- Dynamic DNS updates with providor of choice (bearing traefik compatibility)
 - Wildcard SSL certificate generation
-- Support for multiple network shares
+- CIFS/NFS multishare compatibility

 ## Supported Platforms